simonsdave/yar/tests/README.md

-* armed with the credentials let's issue a new [cURL](http://en.wikipedia.org/wiki/CURL) request that the auth servers should be able to successfully authenticate
+* armed with the credentials let's issue a new [cURL](http://en.wikipedia.org/wiki/CURL) request that the auth servers will be able to successfully authenticate

 ~~~~~